 When a subscription is created and the notification scope inludes the created subscription object and the subscribed notification types include notifications reporting object creation (notifyMOICreation or notifyMOIChanges), the first notification sent related to the new subscription shall report the creation of the NtfSubscriptionControl instance.
-Likewise, when a subscription is deleted and the notification scope inludes the deleted subscription object and the subscribed notification types include notifications reporting object deletion (notifyMOIDeletion or notifyMOIChanges), the last notification sent related to the subscription shall report the deletion of the NtfSubscriptionControl instance.
+Likewise, when a subscription is deleted and the notification scope inludes the deleted subscription object and the subscribed notification types include notifications reporting object deletion (notifyMOIDeletion n or NtfSubscriptionControl ), the last notification sent related to the subscription shall report the deletion of the NtfSubscriptionControl instance.